MIRIAM’S GERMAN LANGUAGE COURSE – BLOG FROM AUSTRIA

 Back in 2017, I received an email from Snowminds – they wanted me on the team that was going to Austria for the winter!

-A week before, I was invited to a conversation where we talked about the different opportunities to become a ski instructor, a dream I had since I was quite young.
-I had been skiing in Austria for many years and thought it was probably the best option, but there was just one big but.
-German language?
+A week before, I was invited to an interview where we talked about the different opportunities to become a ski instructor, a dream I had since I was a kid.
+I had been skiing in Austria for many years and thought it was probably the best option, but there was just one big ‘but’.
+The German language.
 I learned French in high school, so the talk fell on Canada instead.
 In Canada everything is taught in English, so I thought it would just be obvious.
-Maaan, Austria lifted a little more in me and I chose to take up the challenge!
+Buuuuut, Austria dragged a little more in me and I chose to take up the challenge!

-I took Snowminds’ German course, which gave me a large vocabulary in ski lessons, children and various scenarios you can experience.
+I took Snowminds’ German course, which gave me a large vocabulary in ski lessons, children and various scenarios you can experience as an instructor.
 I complemented this with all the basic German on the app Duolingo.
-I watched ‘Friends’ with German subtitles, German children’s TV, learned the lyrics to the Austrian après-ski songs, and rehearsed and rehearsed.
+I watched ‘Friends’ with German subtitles, German children’s TV, learned the lyrics to the Austrian après-ski songs, and rehearsed and rehearsed and kept rehearsing.

 ALL THE HELP I COULD GET

-We went to Austria, started with ski schooling, the German courses and I tried as best I could.
+We went to Austria, started with the training and the German courses and I tried the best I could.
 But it quickly dawned on me that I would not be able to do it alone.
 I got help from everything and everyone – Team Leaders, roomies, instructors, dictionaries, google – you name it!
-And after 5 weeks of training, I passed the exams – also the German course !!
+And after 5 weeks of training, I passed the exams – also the German exam !!